How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 The ISO contains two files:

-user-data– defines users, SSH keys, and other initialization settings -
+user-data– defines users, SSH keys, and other initialization settingsmeta-data– specifies basic instance parameters, such as hostname

 Create two plain text files named user-data and meta-data (without file extensions) and place them in the same directory before building the ISO.